 Graduate PLUS Loan

 Federal PLUS loans are available to graduate students enrolled at least half-time.
-The graduate student must be a U.S. Citizen or an eligible non-citizen and must not have adverse credit history.
+The graduate student must be a U.S. citizen or eligible non-citizen and must not have adverse credit history.
 Qualifying students may only borrow up to the cost of attendance minus other financial assistance.
 The terms and conditions applicable to Parent PLUS Loans (above) also apply to Graduate and Professional PLUS Loans.
-This program requires a separate application and a signed Master Promissory Note (MPN); to do so, go to studentloans.gov
+This program requires a separate application and a signed Master Promissory Note (MPN); go to studentloans.gov

 Note: For Graduate PLUS loans, forbearances and deferments are available if you qualify; contact DL Servicing at 1-800-848-0979 for more information.